ESL Certification for Teachers and Other Educators

 - Reading in a New Language: Linguistic Considerations – Requirement for the ESL endorsement

 The assessment course was really good, quite possibly the best one so far.
-Assessment is such a large part of our job and the focus on authentic assessment and designing rubrics that make sense is really important and valuable to me and my students.
+Assessment is such a large part of our job.
+The focus on authentic assessment and designing rubrics that make sense is really important and valuable to me and my students.
 So I’m in class #5 out of 6!
 It feels like a real accomplishment as a working parent to get through this series.

 In theory, I have now completed the bilingual endorsement and I could stop.
 But I think the ESL courses are super interesting.
-I’m thinking about keeping on going beyond the above sequence of courses (there’s another course called Technology for Linguistically and Culturally Diverse Students which looks great and is super applicable to my job) and potentially earning another masters in curriculum and instruction!!
-I think if I take another six more courses (after the list above) then I might have enough… taking one per quarter is manageable, thankfully.
-In fact, the program is flexible for working professionals so I can take even as much as six years to get this second masters done!
+I’m thinking about keeping on going beyond the above sequence of courses.
+There’s another course called Technology for Linguistically and Culturally Diverse Students which looks great and is super applicable to my job.
+I could potentially earn another masters in curriculum and instruction.
+I think if I take another six more courses (after the list above) then I might have enough.
+Taking one per quarter is manageable, thankfully.
+In fact, the program is flexible for working professionals.
+I can take even as much as six years to get this second masters done!
 Woohoo!!